 Water Play Areas currently open in Saitama Prefecture

-1. Ageo Maruyama Park
+1. Ageo Maruyama Park 上尾丸山公園水遊び

 Ageo Maruyama Park is one of our personal favorites.
 There is a lot to do in the park and in the month of June you can see beautiful hydrangea and iris flowers.
 Moreover, this wading river has a good bit of shade.
 The water play area, the park, the parking, even the (small) zoo are free at this park.
 It often features in the Walker magazine, it has been listed as the 3rd most recommended park for families in the Greater Tokyo area in the past.

-2. Kamihira Park
+2. Kamihira Park 上平公園水遊び

->>Hiratsuka park in Ageo that will have water play from July 21st to August 31st: Hiratsuka Park.
+>>Hiratsuka park in Ageo will have water play for Golden week only and then from July 21st to August 24th.<<

-3. Shiroyama Park
+3. Shiroyama Park 城山公園水遊び

-Water play dates 2022: from April 29th to September – dates and hours not specified.
+Water play dates 2023: from April 29th to September from 8.30 am to 5 pm.
 There maybe times due to weather or other mitigating factors that the water play area closes.

-4. Kitamoto Children’s Park
+4. Kitamoto Children’s Park 北本子供公園水遊び